Man who deserted NS post since 1992 and came back because of COVID-19 gets 6.5 years' jail

 In January 2021, 23 years after he had left the country, Soh returned to Singapore.

-His mother had advised him to do so, as the COVID-10 situation in the United Kingdom was bad, the court heard.
+His mother had advised him to do so, as the COVID-19 situation in the United Kingdom was bad, the court heard.

 Defence lawyer Wee Hong Shern also said that Soh returned because he "really missed his family" and his parents were getting old.